Synchronous flowering: Abiotic cues

 A degree of within-season synchrony is expected for populations and communities due to the Moran effect, which posits that the degree of differentiation in phenology between populations is comparable to the differentiation in environmental conditions.
 The Moran effect plays a role in flowering synchrony.
-Abiotic factors like moisture and temperature can trigger flowering.
+Abiotic factors like moisture, day length and temperature can trigger flowering.
 Wind-pollinated species exhibit may flower in conjunction with trade winds to take advantage of more effective pollination conditions.
 Determining the degree to which within-year flowering synchrony is a consequence of the constraints of abiotic resource availability versus an evolved trait with fitness benefits is a field of research requiring further work.

 Abiotic drivers of across-year synchrony has been investigated more thoroughly, as many early studies of flowering synchrony were concerned with determining the role of abiotic cues in interannual flowering synchrony.
 Abiotic cues which trigger within-season synchrony are frequently correlated with across-year synchrony as well.
 Abiotic cues seem to act as a proximate driver of synchrony which has ultimate evolutionary benefits.
 Variation in microclimate associated with poor growing conditions can result in more asynchronous reproduction across a population.

 Some global patterns of community flowering synchrony have been identified.
 In ecosystems which experience distinct growing seasons and winters, flowering time is limited to periods with adequate temperature and light.
 This results in community synchrony simply due to the fact that plants may be physiologically incapable of flowering in the dead of winter.
 In the high latitudes of the tropics, where plant communities are not constrained by unfavorable weather, flowering times could diverge due to selective or pressures or simply because of genetic drift.
 In addition to these patterns, plants at lower latitudes more frequently exhibit interannual flowering synchrony.

 Abiotic disturbance can drive the evolution of synchrony.
 Irregularly disturbed environments can result in the evolution of asynchronous reproduction, which is more robust to catastrophic damage to a population.
 However, disturbance which occurs more regularly and poses a more reliable selective pressure on species can drive synchrony.
 Flowering in the prairie plant Echinacea angustifolia is more synchronized after fire, once a common feature of the tallgrass prairie ecosystem.